PELAB-LiU/Text2VQL/training/README.md

 ## Fine-tuning OS models

 To fine-tune the models using our Text2VQL dataset, `train.py` is your script.
-The script assumes that the dataset is in a HF repository.
-Note also that `train.py` contains a lot of arguments representing the hyperparameters of the training phase.
-In the paper, we run the fine-tuning with the following arguments (`CUDA_VISIBLE_DEVICES=0` is to restrict the training to just the GPU 0):
+If you want to fine-tune using the dataset in the HF repository (i.e., the dataset that we used in the paper) you can just simply run (`CUDA_VISIBLE_DEVICES=0` is to restrict the training to just the GPU 0):

-#todo command to load the dataset from disk

 ```bash
 CUDA_VISIBLE_DEVICES=0 python train.py --model_name_or_path deepseek-ai/deepseek-coder-6.7b-base --output_dir adapter-deepseek-coder-6.7b-base --max_input_length 512 --max_target_length 256